slevithan/regex-utilities/README.md

 Details for the `replacement` argument:

 - If a string is provided, it's used literally without special handling for backreferences, etc.
-- If a callback function is provided, it receives two arguments:
+- If a function is provided, it receives two arguments:
   1. The match object (which includes `groups`, `index`, etc.).
   2. An object with extended details (`context` and `negated`) about where the match was found.